Rosemary Harris On Stage - Theatre Credits, Bio and Tickets

 She has also appeared regularly off-Broadway, earning Obie Awards for her work in the 1960s (The Tavern, The School for Scandal & The Seagull at the Folksbiene Playhouse, and Judith, Man and Superman & War and Peace at the Phoenix Theatre) and, more recently, for All Over in 2003.
 She has also worked with Roundabout Theatre Company (Indian Ink in 2014), with Manhattan Theatre Club (The Other Side in 2005), and the Public Theater (the 1980 revival of Chekhov's The Seagull).
 Her most notable stage credits in the UK include the Royal National Theatre's inaugural production of Hamlet in 1963 and an Olivier Award-nominated performance in Lost in Yonkers in 1993.

-Ms. Harris returned to Broadway, assuming the role of Mrs. Higgins in Lincoln Center Theater's acclaimed revival of My Fair Lady from September 11, 2018.
+Ms. Harris returned to Broadway, assuming the role of Mrs. Higgins in Lincoln Center Theater's acclaimed revival of My Fair Lady from September 11, 2018, and remaining with the production through the end of its Broadway run on July 7, 2019.